WATCH NOW: Steve Pankey charged in murder of Jonelle Matthews in Colorado

-GREELEY, Colo. — A Twin Falls man was charged Tuesday in the 1984 disappearance and murder of Jonelle Matthews, a 12-year-old girl whose remains were uncovered 15 months ago by an excavation crew working in a Weld County field east of La Salle, Colorado.
+GREELEY, Colo. — A Twin Falls man who twice ran for Idaho governor and last year ran for county sheriff was charged Tuesday in the 1984 disappearance and murder of Jonelle Matthews, a 12-year-old girl whose remains were uncovered 15 months ago by an excavation crew working in a Weld County field east of La Salle, Colorado.

+Steve Pankey, 69, was arrested Monday morning in Meridian at his second home, a statement from the Meridian Police Department said.

+A grand jury indicted Pankey on charges including first-degree murder after deliberation and second-degree kidnapping, Greeley police said.

-Steve Pankey, 68, told the Times-News that he was to testify before a grand jury on Oct.
-9 in Greeley and that he was eager to clear himself of any suspicions of guilt in the nearly 36-year-old case.
+Pankey told the Times-News that he was to testify before a grand jury last week in Greeley and that he was eager to clear himself of any suspicions of guilt in the nearly 36-year-old case.
+He claims police framed him in the murder.

-Weld District Attorney Michael Rourke and members of the Greeley Police Department announced the charges Tuesday afternoon, streaming from the steps of the county courthouse in Greeley.
+Weld District Attorney Michael Rourke and members of the Greeley Police Department announced the charges Tuesday afternoon, streaming live online from the steps of the county courthouse in Greeley.

-The Weld County Sheriff’s Office’s warrant list on Tuesday showed an outstanding warrant for Pankey on charges of first-degree murder, second-degree kidnapping and the use of a deadly weapon in the commission of a crime, the Idaho Statesman reported.
+Greeley Detectives Michael Prill and Robert Cash coordinated, and were present for Pankey's arrest, police said in a Facebook post after the announcement.

 Support Local Journalism